HL7NZ/hpi/input/pagecontent/createPracRole.md

 6. The integrating application indicates to the user the create has been successful
 7. The integrating application retains the hpi-practitionerrole-id and version number for future requests relating to this record

-### Add PractitionerRole Rules and errors
+### Create PractitionerRole Rules and errors

 [For Request rules and errors click here](/general.html#request-rules-and-errors)

-* **Add PractitionerRole rules**
+* **Create PractitionerRole rules**
-  * A PractitionerRole add request must include a valid hpi-person-id, an hpi-facility-id and/or hpi-organisation-id
+  * A PractitionerRole create request must include a valid hpi-person-id, an hpi-facility-id and/or hpi-organisation-id
-  * A PractitionerRole add request may include:
+  * A PractitionerRole create request may include:
     * Role code
     * Period (start date and end if applicable)
     * Messaging-address (EDI)
     * Contact details (telecom)
   * A PractitionerRole-status-reason is mandatory when a period end-date is supplied
-  * A PractitionerRole add request cannot create a duplicate, or overlap another PractitionerRole record [See also](/glossary.html#practitioner-role)
+  * A PractitionerRole create request cannot create a duplicate, or overlap another PractitionerRole record [See also](/glossary.html#practitioner-role)

-* _Add PractitionerRole errors_
+* _Create PractitionerRole errors_
   * _"hpi-person-id invalid" (HTTP 422, Unprocessable, Error, Processing)_
   * _"hpi-person-id is required" (HTTP 422, Unprocessable, Error, Processing)_
   * _"hpi-organization-id or hpi-facility-id is required" (HTTP 422, Unprocessable, Error, Processing)_